harsharora21/PriceBot/README.md

 # PriceBot
-A neural network written in python which bets on prices.
+A neural network written in python which places wagers on prices.

 # Usage